Exvangelical

-Exvangelical is a term to describe people who have left evangelicalism, especially white evangelical churches in the United States, for atheism, agnosticism, progressive Christianity, or any other religious belief, or lack thereof.
+Exvangelical or Ex-Evangelical are terms used to describe persons who have left evangelical Christianity, especially those who belonged to evangelical churches in the United States.

+A significant number of former evangelicals (Baptists, Methodists, Pentecostals and Nondenominationals) have joined liturgical Christian denominations, such as Roman Catholicism, Evangelical-Lutheranism, and Orthodox Christianity.
+Others have pursued liberal Christian denominations, such as the United Church of Christ, or have become nonreligious.

+Reasons for leaving evangelicalism vary greatly; for many, it may include a growing penchant for Church history and tradition.
+For others, the reason may be related to social issues, with some evangelicals citing becoming disillusioned by the movement's embrace of Donald Trump, though others have aligned themselves with the evangelical left or wider Christian left, or have joined historic peace churches such as those of Anabaptist Christianity.

+History

+The hashtag #exvangelical was coined by Blake Chastain in 2016 to make "a safe space for people to find solidarity with others who have gone through similar experiences".
+While Twitter was originally the site with the most activity involving the hashtag #exvangelical, the term also soon gained widespread exposure on Instagram and, and in the 2020s, The TikTok.
 People in the movement may also be called "exvies".
 The term prodigals is sometimes used for exvangelicals by people who remain evangelical.

-Many exvangelicals attribute their departure to experiences of anti-LGBTQ beliefs and practices, misogyny, and racism in evangelicalism, to skepticism toward the Church's moral and social teachings, to a personal crisis of faith, and/or to sexual abuse in a religious setting.

-History

-The hashtag #exvangelical was coined by Blake Chastain in 2016 to make "a safe space for people to find solidarity with others who have gone through similar experiences".
-While Twitter was originally the site with the most activity involving the hashtag #exvangelical, the term also soon gained widespread exposure on Instagram and, in the 2020s, TikTok.
+While a number of exvangelicals have found a home in liturgical Christian denominations, such as Roman Catholicism, Evangelical-Lutheranism or Orthodox Christianity, other exvangelicals would be considered part of the larger movement away from churches and the decline of religious participation in the United States that has been documented by The Pew Research Center and PRRI.

+Others have pursued liberal Christian denominations, such as the United Church of Christ.
+Some former evangelicals have aligned themselves with the wider Christian left, or have joined historic peace churches such as those of Anabaptist Christianity.

-The movement built upon existing skepticism of evangelicalism's official social and moral agenda, such as its rejection of LGBT and abortion rights, from within evangelical communities themselves.
+Certain ex-evangelicals see themselves as post-evangelical and question evangelicalism's official social and moral agenda, such as its rejection of LGBTQ and abortion rights, from within evangelical communities themselves.
 The movement was catalyzed by evangelicals' enthusiastic embrace of Donald Trump, and his perceived lack of "values fit" with Evangelicals' nominal beliefs.
-Exvangelicals would be considered part of the larger movement away from churches and the decline of religious participation in the United States that has been documented by The Pew Research Center, and PRRI.

-Podcasts spread the movement and provide space for evangelicals to work through the process of de-conversion.
+With respect to those who have become nonreligious, podcasts spread the movement and provide space for evangelicals to work through the process of de-conversion.
 Popular exvangelical podcasts include Almost Heretical, Straight White American Jesus, and Chastain's podcast Exvangelical.
 Non-fiction books related to the movement include Pure by Linda Kay Klein, Searching for Sunday by Rachel Held Evans, The Exvangelicals by Sarah McCammon, A Well-Trained Wife by Tia Levings, Exvangelical and Beyond by Blake Chastain, and Star-Spangled Jesus by April Ajoy.
 Exvangelical novels include Hell Is a World Without You by Jason Kirk.
-Other writers and journalists would include Chrissy Stroop and Rick Pidcock.
-Exvangelical musicians include Kevin Max and David Bazan.